 In this article, we are going to educate business leaders and IT managers about the actual cost-saving potential of container technology and lift the veil on the complexity of container orchestration.
 The article is organized as follows.
 In the first part, we explain container architecture and the advantages of containers over virtual machines.
 In the second part, we focus on the economic benefits of container orchestration and present case studies of two IT companies that have successfully adopted container technologies and appreciated its benefits.
 Let’s get started!

-Linux containers are technologies that allow packaging and isolating applications with their entire runtime environment (e.g., binaries, files, dependencies).
+Linux containers is the technology that allows packaging and isolating applications with their entire runtime environment (e.g., binaries, files, dependencies).
 This makes it easy to move the containerized applications between various environments while retaining full functionality.
 Sounds familiar?
 Don’t virtual machines (VMs) offer the same functionality?
 The answer is “yes” and “no.”

 To make a long story short, container runtimes were developed as an alternative to immutable virtual machine (VM) images.
 VM images are heavier (i.e., consume more resources) than containers because they require a full OS to operate.
 Because of that, VMs are slower to start up, and just a few of them can occupy an entire server.
 In contrast, containers do not require a full OS packaged into them to work.
 Since they use OS-level virtualization as opposed to hardware-level virtualization in VMs, multiple containers can share a single host OS.